OmKharade/PyVCS/README.md

 PyVCS is a lightweight version control system implemented in Python.
 The aim with this project is to understand of how version control systems work under the hood and have fun implementing it in Python.

+Implemented initialisation of repository and all the snapshotting commands used in version control

 The goal is to peek underneath the abstraction and reimplement the abstraction from scratch, to gain deep understanding of what's being abstracted.

 ## Features

 - Initialize a new repository
 - Add files to version control
+- Show status of untracked and modified files
 - Commit changes with messages
+- Show commit histroy
 - View differences between current files and last commit